NMSCovasna/HKMU-2090SEF-Course-Project/README.md

             return
 ```

-In order to prevent data from being easily lost when closing the program, we created "TodoStore" and established a long-term storage module using instantiated objects and other methods.
+In order to prevent data from being easily lost when closing the program, we created "TodoStore" module and established a long-term storage module using instantiated objects and other methods.

 <h2>What's Next</h2>